jfq3/RDP---Tutorials/xander_results.md

 ---

 ### Taxonomic Abundance
-This gives is the final output for a single sample.
+This is the final output for a single sample.
 You can think of it as a summary for OTUs (clusters) found in the sample.
 For each, it gives the closest reference match and the abundance and fractional abundance.

  * Input
    * contig coverage (`coverage.txt`)